 If your concern is about a staff member/volunteer you should report this to the Head Teacher.
 If your concern is about the Head Teacher inform your Safeguarding Governor Ashley Donoff:

 ashley@donoff.com

 If your concern is about anything else report it to one of the Child Protection Teachers.
+(Contact details at the front of this leaflet).

 WHAT I MUST DO?